Jay-Idrees/The-Weather-Dashboard-API-JQUERY/readme.md

 ## Applied Programming Skills

-This project demonstrates command over the following programing skills:
+By completing this project I was able to master application of the following programming skills:

-- Retrieving data from a server using an API by generaing AJAX request using JQUERY
+- Making AJAX API requests using JQUERY to fetch data and then displaying on HTML

 - Using the Fetch request for geo-location navigation function to obtain user's current location

-- Generating AJAX request for API based on the current user location
+- Capturing a user's longitude and lattitude into variables and then Generating AJAX request for API based on the current user location

 - Displaying AJAX request data response into the Jumbotron for temperature, humidity, UV index etc

-- Utilizing content delivery network (CDN) links in HTML files
+- Linking content delivery network (CDN) links in HTML files

-- Using JQUERY to customise uv index color automatically based on mild moderate and severe categories
+- Using JQUERY to customize uv index color (green, yellow, red) automatically based on mild, moderate and severe categories

 - Getting current day and date

 - Using the flex-box bootstrap grid technology to develope nested rows and columns for creating widgets

-- Capturing the text typed by the user about city name using JQUERY click events
+- Capturing the city name as a value in a textbox typed by the user and then capturing it into a variable using JQUERY click events for triggering API requests

 - Dynamically creating city buttons using JQUERY based on user search history and local storage

 - Using local storage to store history of the cities searched by the user

+- Applying JSON Parsing to pull data from local storage and JSON stringigy to store data into local storage

-- Generating Multiple AJAX requests for current day's weather, 5 day forecast when a user clicks on a previosly searched city button.
+- Generating Multiple AJAX requests for current day's weather, 5 day forecast and UV index, when a user clicks on a previosly searched city button.

-- Generating UV index data via AJAX requests based on longitude and lattitude for the city selected by the user
+- Generating UV index data via AJAX requests, based on longitude and lattitude for the city selected by the user

 - Retrieving weather icons from the AJAX request response and displaying them into Jumbotron and weather widgets

-- Pairing id names for the the weather widgets (5 day forcast) with the AJAX response variables so that the correct information is displayed for the current date.
+- Pairing unique ids for the the weather widgets (5 day forcast) with the id variable in AJAX response so that the correct information is displayed for the current date.

 - Using Node.JS to generate a high quality readme file.